SkyScout-Dev/.github/profile/README.md

 ## Hi there 👋

-We are SkyScout Dev, the developers of the platform SkyScout, a platform that finds the cheapest flights for you.
+We are SkyScout Dev, the developers of the platform SkyScout, an app that finds the cheapest flights for you.